stat():

 This function return information about a file.

-a stat structure, which contains the following fields:
+stat structure, which contains the following fields:

 struct stat {